 Reviews / Testimonials

 Add a reviews page with testimonials from previous customers.
 There's nothing like the words of a satisfied client to show how trustworthy you are.
-Do you mostly play weddings, or corporate events?
-Include quotes that show your ability to get the party started.
 If you are primarily a club DJ, a few testimonials from club owners or private event bookers can help here.

 Make use of a password protected page to accept client payment.
 You can give out the url with a password, and list a deposit price, or the full package in a Store feature.
 It's an easy and quick way to get paid, or to accept partial payment in advance for bigger events.